FAQ » INDEX

 Q: What is RailBandit?

-A: RailBandit is a Java (J2ME) application that runs on your phone, handheld or PDA and displays schedule information on upcoming trains.
-If your phone is equipped with a GPS, you also can track yourself while on the train and find out if you're running on time or your train is delayed.
+A: RailBandit is a mobile application that runs on your phone, handheld or PDA and displays schedule information on upcoming trains.

 The best thing about this program may be that it's easy on your data plan!
 In fact, you can use RailBandit without any data plan at all, because it doesn't need to access the Internet each time you make a request.
 It is also very fast and easy to use.
 Finally, it is a powerful tool that can help you find the right train or connection when it's not obvious.